novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

-which can be used but there was a catch in my requirement.The cluster I had to connect was using `Kerberos` authentication, which to be honest till date I have not understand completely due to its opaqueness in some regards and compairing with other authN & authZ patterns i.e. OAuth2, token etc.Still, I thought there would be some packages available which can be leveraged, but to my surprise, I could only find 2 packages, `kafka-python` & `confluent-kafka`.It was fine, I just needed one to work, but here comes the challenge, both packages required SASL feature to be enabled which internally would use GSS API.
+which can be used but there was a catch in my requirement.The cluster I had to connect was using `Kerberos` authentication, which to be honest till date I have not understand completely due to its opaqueness in some regards and compairing it with other authN & authZ patterns i.e. OAuth2, token etc. Still, I thought there would be some packages available which can be leveraged, but to my surprise, I could only find 2 packages, `kafka-python` & `confluent-kafka`.
+It was fine, I just needed one to work, but here comes the challenge, both packages required SASL feature to be enabled which internally would use GSS API.

 >This is little bit involved as GSS (Generic Security Services API) allows application to communicate securely using kerberos and requires native library